mitranim/mitranim.github.io/src/html/thoughts/cheating-for-performance-pjax.md

 I've seen tend to focus on downloading partials (HTML snippets).
 They require you to micromanage the markup, and some need a special server configuration.
 I think these people have missed the point.
-The biggest benefit is keeping the browsing session alive, and this can be achieved with zero configuration and zero thought.
+The biggest benefit is keeping the browsing session alive, and this can be achieved with zero configuration or thought.
 For most sites, this is enough, and additional effort is usually not worth it.
 Is this wrong?
 You tell me!

-Let's use this technique to make the web a better place.
-Start today!
+Let's use this technique to improve the web.
+Start with your next website!